GoogleCloudPlatform/genai-for-marketing/infra/README.md

 In certain Google Cloud Organizations, organization policies may block installation steps.
 The [Known Issues](#known-issues) section provides help changing these policies, which requires the [Organization Administrator Role](https://cloud.google.com/resource-manager/docs/access-control-org#using_predefined_roles).

+Make sure you have sufficient free space in your terminal environment before you begin installation--4GB is recommended.
+Having insufficient free space can cause installation steps to fail in a state that makes recovery especially difficult.
+This is especially important when installing the frontend, which requires a large number of npm packages.

 ## Step 0 - Prerequisites:

 Before executing Terraform, follow these steps to enable some services: